aswinayyolath/proposals/083-stretch-cluster.md

 # Stretch Kafka cluster

 The Strimzi Kafka operator currently manages Kafka clusters within a single Kubernetes cluster.
-This proposal aims to extend support to stretch Kafka clusters, where brokers and controllers of a single Kafka cluster are distributed across multiple Kubernetes clusters.
+This proposal aims to extend this support to stretch Kafka clusters, where brokers and controllers of a single Kafka cluster are distributed across multiple Kubernetes clusters.

 ## Current situation

-At present, the availability of Strimzi-managed Kafka clusters is directly tied to the availability of the underlying Kubernetes cluster.
+At present, the availability of Strimzi-managed Kafka clusters is limited by the availability of the underlying Kubernetes cluster.
 If a Kubernetes cluster experiences an outage, the entire Kafka cluster becomes unavailable, disrupting all connected Kafka clients.

 ## Motivation

-A stretch Kafka cluster allows Kafka nodes to be distributed across multiple Kubernetes clusters, significantly enhancing resilience by enabling the system to tolerate the outage of an entire Kubernetes cluster without disrupting service to clients.
+A stretch Kafka cluster allows Kafka nodes to be distributed across multiple Kubernetes clusters.
+This approach also facilitates maby valuable use cases, such as:

+- **High Availability**: Distributing Kafka brokers across multiple Kubernetes cluster significantly enhances resilience by enabling the system to tolerate the outage of a Kubernetes cluster without disrupting service to clients.
-This configuration ensures high availability and seamless client operations, even in the event of cluster-specific failures.

-In addition to improving fault tolerance, this approach also facilitates other valuable use cases, such as:

-- **Migration Flexibility**: The ability to move Kafka clusters between Kubernetes environments without downtime, supporting maintenance or migrations.
+- **Migration Flexibility**: The ability to move Kafka nodes between Kubernetes environments without downtime, supporting maintenance or migrations.

 - **Resource Optimization**: Efficiently utilizing resources across multiple clusters, which can be advantageous in environments with varying cluster capacities or during scaling operations.

 ### Limitations and Considerations